 Everyone who considers the Parish of the Epiphany their community!
 Young and old.
 Newcomers and those who have been members for decades.
 Families, couples, single persons.
 This weekend is for us all.

-Yes, we recommend registering soon.
+Yes, we recommend registering as soon as possible.
 Overnight accommodations are limited based on what the camp can offer our group, and we will need to assign lodging on a first-come, first-served basis.
-This is our first retreat in many, many years so we aren't sure how fast the lodging will fill, but by registering early you'll be most able to secure a room or cabin, and give us the best chance of getting everyone a bed.

 We would love for you to come for the whole weekend and really "get away" with us, but we understand that isn't practical for everyone.
-You may also come for the day on Saturday, and/or for Sunday morning & lunch, without staying over at the camp.
+You may also come for the day on Saturday without staying over at the camp.

 Your schedule is up to you!
 We will be grateful for any times you can be there.

-Full Weekend: Includes six meals (beginning with supper on Friday and ending with lunch on Sunday), snacks, two nights accommodation, and all activities:
+Cost per person for Full Weekend with Standard Accommodations: Includes six meals (beginning with supper on Friday and ending with lunch on Sunday), snacks, two nights accommodation in either a Lodge Room or Standard Cabin, and all activities:

 Babies (ages 0-2): free

-Full Day Saturday: Includes three meals, snacks, and all activities.
+Full Day Saturday Only: Includes lunch and dinner, snacks, and all activities.
 Does not include overnight accommodation:

 Cost should not impede participation.
 If you would like a scholarship, please contact Rev. Nick, who will handle all inquiries discreetly.